UKPLab/arxiv2024-lfqa-hallucination/src/data/README.md

 ---

 ## ![Static Badge](https://img.shields.io/badge/Structure-incomplete_ans_detection-blue)
 This dataset consists of question-answer pairs with expert span-level annotations for ``completeness`` aspect, along with justifications.
-The dataset is used for training the incomplete answer detection model.

-A subset of the dataset is shown below:
+A subset of the dataset is shown below, where the `instruction` column consists the task instruction, `input` column consists of the question-answer pair to evaluate, and the `output` column contains the sentence-level tag [Complete/ Incomplete] for the answer, along with justification for the incompleteness.

 ![incomplete_ans_data](https://github.com/UKPLab/lfqa-hallucination/blob/master/images/incomplete_ans_data.png?raw=true)

+> [!NOTE]
+> This dataset is used to train the error-feedback model.

 ---

 ## ![Static Badge](https://img.shields.io/badge/Structure-preference_data-blue)
 The preference dataset consists of a question with two possible answers: one from humans and the other from GPT-4.
 Expert annotators choose the better answer based on our defined evaluation criteria.

-The preferred responses are present in the `preferred_response` column and the rejected responses are present in the `rejected_response` column.
+A subset of the dataset is shown below, where given a question, the preferred responses are present in the `preferred_response` column and the rejected responses are present in the `rejected_response` column.

-This dataset is used for preference optimization.

-A subset of the dataset is shown below:

 ![preference_data](https://github.com/UKPLab/lfqa-hallucination/blob/master/images/preference_data.png?raw=true)

+> [!NOTE]
+> This dataset is used for DPO preference optimization of the refinement model.